Allen Organ Service and After-Sales

 Allen dependability is legendary.
 With new organs backed by a ten-year parts warranty, Allen Organs require no periodic maintenance or tuning.

-There are certain individuals within the organ world who claim that electronic organs have a limited life, whilst this may be true with other manufacturers an Allen Organ can be maintained for as long as the owner wants.
+There are certain individuals within the organ world who claim that electronic organs have a limited life.
+Whilst this may be true of other manufacturers, an Allen Organ can be maintained for as long as the owner wants.
 We offer maintenance contracts or calls on an as and when required basis.

 The modular design found in our products ensures quick and easy service, without the necessity for on-site soldering.